Carol Jarvis

-Carol Jarvis is a trombonist, keyboard player, arranger, professor, voiceover artist, presenter and inspirational speaker.
+Carol Jarvis is an English trombonist, keyboard player, arranger, educator, and voiceover artist.

 Early life

 Jarvis was born in Northampton, England, and grew up in Newport Pagnell, Buckinghamshire.
-She has an older brother.
-Jarvis attended Portfields School in Newport Pagnell, and secondary schools Ousedale in Newport Pagnell, Radcliffe in Wolverton, and Stantonbury Campus in Milton Keynes.
-Her early introductions to music were at the Stantonbury Music Centre, which was later renamed the Milton Keynes Music Centre.
+She attended Portfields School in Newport Pagnell and later studied at Ousedale School, Radcliffe School, and Stantonbury Campus in Milton Keynes.
+She began her musical training at the Stantonbury Music Centre.

 Career

-She does a lot of session work and her playing features for soundtracks and films, commercials, jingles, and albums.
-Performances include freelance work with the likes of the London Symphony Orchestra, Hallé Orchestra and BBC Concert Orchestra, to working with Taylor Swift, Amy Winehouse, Bon Jovi, Rita Ora, Elbow, Ellie Goulding, Ben Howard, Michael Bublé, Queen, Harry Connick Jr, Rod Stewart, and MUSE and touring and recording with the likes of Sting, Michael Bolton and six years on trombone, keys and backing vocals with Seal.
+Jarvis has worked as a session musician on film soundtracks, commercials, jingles, and studio albums.
+She has performed with orchestras including playing principal trombone with the likes of the London Symphony Orchestra, the Hallé Orchestra, the BBC Concert Orchestra and lead trombone with the Metropole Orkest.

+She has also worked with artists including Taylor Swift, Amy Winehouse, Bon Jovi, Rita Ora, Elbow, Ellie Goulding, Elbow, Ben Howard, Michael Bublé, Mumford and Sons, Queen, Harry Connick Jr., Rod Stewart, Muse, Sting, Michael Bolton, and Seal.

-Her writing credits include orchestral arrangements for Seal, orchestral arrangements for the San Francisco Symphony Orchestra and she was assistant orchestrator for Corinne Bailey Rae's second and third critically acclaimed albums.
+Jarvis has written orchestral arrangements for Seal and the San Francisco Symphony Orchestra, and served as assistant orchestrator for critically acclaimed second and third albums by Corinne Bailey Rae.

+She became president of the International Trombone Association in 2023, becoming the first woman to hold the role in the organisation's history.

-Jarvis is the current president (and first female president in its 51-year history) of the International Trombone Association and President of the International Trombone Festival.
-She has been a professor of trombone at the Royal Northern College of Music in Manchester and Trinity Laban Conservatoire of Music in London since 2006 and has given many masterclasses and recitals across the world, from Mexico to Peru and Austria to Norway.
+Jarvis is a professor of trombone at the Royal Northern College of Music and been a professor at Trinity Laban Conservatoire of Music and Dance since 2006.
+She has given masterclasses and recitals across the world, from Mexico to Peru and Norway to Los Angeles.